AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module1/ex2.md

 ![Click Datastream icon in the left navigation](./images/edgeconfig1.png)

-Search for your Datastream, which is named `--demoProfileLdap--` - Demo System Datastream.
+Search for your Datastream, which is named `--demoProfileLdap-- - Demo System Datastream`.

 ![Name the Datastream and save](./images/edgeconfig2.png)